* Authorities reviewing trades by Plotkin, other managers

 * Plotkin on SAC emails about Dell earnings

 By Matthew Goldstein and Emily Flitter and Jennifer Ablan

 NEW YORK, Dec 19 (Reuters) - U.S. authorities are examining trading by one of SAC Capital Advisors’ most successful portfolio managers, Gabriel Plotkin, as part of a probe into the $14 billion hedge fund firm’s investment in Weight Watchers International Inc last year, according to a person familiar with the investigation.

 Plotkin, a specialist in consumer and retail stocks who makes investment decisions for more than $1.2 billion worth of assets, is among several SAC portfolio managers whose trades are being investigated, said the source, who did not want to be identified.
 The source would not name the other managers.

-Federal authorities are trying to determine whether any of SAC Capital’s retail and consumer portfolio managers traded Weight Watchers shares and options based on nonpublic confidential information about the diet company, said the source and another person familiar with the investigation.
+Federal authorities are trying to determine whether any of SAC Capital’s retail and consumer portfolio managers traded Weight Watchers shares based on non-public confidential information about the diet company, said the source and another person familiar with the investigation.

-The two sources said it was too soon to conclude if there was any insider trading.
+The two sources said it is too soon to conclude if there was any insider trading.
 Authorities have not charged Plotkin with any wrongdoing.